-Sensitive Natural Areas, including historic areas are shown on the land use map for the study area.
+Developmentally Sensitive Areas, including historic areas are shown on the land use map for the study area.
 By recognizing these historic sites and structures, the Southern Frederick Area Plan is implementing the policies of the Comprehensive Plan.

-Significant structures and properties shown with a sensitive natural/historic designation should be buffered from adjacent development activity.
+Significant structures and properties shown with a developmentally sensitive/historic designation should be buffered from adjacent development activity.